kgdunn/pid-book/univariate-review/histograms-and-probability-distributions.rst

 		# Check what the 'x' variable contains.

-	This is one of several statistics that describes your data: if you told your customer that the average density of your liquid product was 1.421 g/L, and nothing further, the customer might assume that some lots of the same product could have a density of 0.824 g/L, or 2.519 g/L. We need information in addition to the mean to quantify the distribution of values: *the spread*.
+	This is only one of several statistics that describes your data: if you told your customer that the average density of your liquid product was 1.421 g/L, and nothing further, the customer might assume all lots of the same product have a density of 1.421 g/L. But we know from :ref:`our earlier discussion <univariate-about-variability>` that there will be variation.
+We need information, in addition to the mean, to quantify the distribution of values: *the spread*.

 .. _univariate-variance: